Aarhus-Psychiatry-Research/CARE-ML/README.md

  <a id="motivation"></a>
 ## 1. Motivation
 The use of three types of restraint, _physical_, _chemical_, and _mechanical_ restraint, has been increasing in Danish psychiatric units, despite the objective from the Ministry of Health and the Danish Regions to decrease the use of mechanical restraint, which can be seen in Figure 1 below.
-In recent years, In recent years, the literature on machine learning (ML) and prognostic prediction models in clinical contexts has expanded (Islam et al., 2020; Placido et al., 2023; Shamout et al., 2021), including studies identifying individual patients at high risk of being coerced (Danielsen et al., 2019; Günther et al., 2020; Hotzy et al., 2018).
+In recent years, In recent years, the literature on machine learning (ML) and prognostic prediction models in clinical contexts has expanded, including studies identifying individual patients at high risk of being coerced (Danielsen et al., 2019).
 By offering early detection of at-risk patients, such models could enable staff to reallocate resources to a subgroup of patients, to avoid coercive interventions.

 For our thesis, we built this pipeline for training and evaluating prognostic supervised ML models for predicting the use of restraint on inpatients in the Central Denmark Region, building upon the study by Danielsen et al. (2019) and utilising the frameworks of the [timeseriesflattener](https://github.com/Aarhus-Psychiatry-Research/timeseriesflattener) package and the code base for the PSCYOP projects [psycop-common](https://github.com/Aarhus-Psychiatry-Research/psycop-common).